 Support Vector Machine (SVM)

-SVM is an algorithm for regression and classification problems.
+SVM is an algorithm for regression and classification problems that has contributed significantly to the achievements of artificial intelligence.
 The concept is to find a hyperplane that separates the points into different categories.
 The points in space represent training data.
 The points from one class should be separated from another class by the broadest possible distance.
 This distance is called margin.
 New data is similarly transformed into points in this space.
 They will be marked with the appropriate label depending on which side of the hyperplane they are on.

 SVM space with optimal hyperplane (source)